danieletulone/laravel-api-to-postman/README.md

 This package allows you to automatically generate a Postman collection based on your API routes.
 It also provides basic configuration and support for bearer auth tokens and basic auth for routes behind an auth middleware.

-For `POST` and `PUT` requests that utilizes a FormRequest, you can optionally scaffold the request, and publish rules in raw or human readable format.
+For `POST`, `PUT`, `GET` requests that utilizes a FormRequest, you can optionally scaffold the request, and publish rules in raw or human readable format.

 ## Postman Schema